sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/freshmen/how-to-enroll.md

 If you registered correctly to a selection round, your ID number will show up on the rankings uploaded on the [Sapienza website](https://www.uniroma1.it/en/pagina/restricted-access-degree-programmes-tolc-i-and-selections).

-If you partecipated to the first selection and you passed it, you must **pre-enroll**: pre-enrollment requires to pay a fee of 200€ (which will be subtracted by the enrollment fee). **If you do not pre-enroll during the pre-enrollment period or if you do not provide the English requirement as explained above, Sapienza will consider your application as dropped-out.**
+If you participated to the first selection and you passed it, you must **pre-enroll**: pre-enrollment requires to pay a fee of 200€ (which will be subtracted by the enrollment fee). **If you do not pre-enroll during the pre-enrollment period or if you do not provide the English requirement as explained above, Sapienza will consider your application as dropped-out.**
 In order to pre-enroll, you have to log-in on Infostud as before and go to "Bachelor and Master Degree Programmes"; then, click on "Pre-enrollment TOLC-I" ([image](https://i.imgur.com/x0k4zGC.png)): follow the procedure and, when asked, insert the course code **30786**.
 At the end, click on "Print" and pay the fee through PagoPA (further information on the payment method on [Sapienza website](https://www.uniroma1.it/en/pagina/payment)).

 {{% hint warning %}}
 <i class="fa-solid fa-triangle-exclamation" style="color: #FFD43B;"></i> **Important**

-If you partecipated in selection rounds after the first **you do not need to pre-enroll**!
+If you participated in selection rounds after the first **you do not need to pre-enroll**!
 Follow the procedure for enrollment below.
 {{% /hint %}}

 Every applicant (**first, second and third rounders**) must **enroll in the period indicated on the document mentioned above**.
 Usually first and second rounders have the same period of enrollment.

-In order to enroll you have to log-in on Infostud and go to "Bachelor and Master Degree Programmes"; then, click on "Year One" (under the section "Tuiton Fees", [image](https://i.imgur.com/zaY3eXy.png)): follow the procedure and, when asked, insert the course code **30786**.
+In order to enroll you have to log-in on Infostud and go to "Bachelor and Master Degree Programmes"; then, click on "Year One" (under the section "Tuition Fees", [image](https://i.imgur.com/zaY3eXy.png)): follow the procedure and, when asked, insert the course code **30786**.
 At the end, click on "Generate Payment Slips": two slips will be generated (one with the first instalment only, the other with all three instalments) and you can choose which one you would like to pay.
 Anyhow, you **must pay with PagoPA one of them before the deadline of enrollment for your selection round.**